apache/cloudstack-documentation/source/adminguide/networking.rst

       if you want to use two virtual routers in the network for uninterrupted connection: one operating as the primary virtual router and the other as the backup.
-The primary virtual router receives requests from and sends responses to the user’s VM.
+The primary virtual router receives requests from and sends responses to the user’s instance.
 The backup virtual router is activated only when the primary is down.
       After the failover, the backup becomes the primary virtual router.
       CloudStack deploys the routers on different hosts to ensure reliability if one host is down.

-   -  **Supports VM auto scaling**: Indicate whether VM autoscaling feature is supported.
+   -  **Supports instance auto scaling**: Indicate whether instance autoscaling feature is supported.
 It is available only when Virtual Router or Netscaler is selected as the Load Balancer provider.
-For more information on VM autoscaling using Virtual Router, see `“Configuring AutoScale with using CloudStack Virtual Router” <autoscale_with_virtual_router.html>`_.
+For more information on instance autoscaling using Virtual Router, see `“Configuring AutoScale with using CloudStack Virtual Router” <autoscale_with_virtual_router.html>`_.

    -  **Conserve mode**: Indicate whether to use conserve mode.
 In this